Why is this important?

 You need to be especially careful about signing up to a sale and rent back scheme run by a private firm because they can be risky.
 You need to understand exactly what you're signing up to and how this might affect your housing and financial situation in the long-term.

 It's best to only think about one of these schemes as a last resort.
-You might want to see whether you can get onto a mortgage rescue scheme run by a social housing landlord instead.

 If you’re really struggling to pay your mortgage, get help from an experienced debt adviser straight away.
 You can get debt advice from a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.